Skip to content

 Use it well, don’t trust it blindly.

-• Treat AI as a power tool, not a builder.
+• It is a power tool, not a builder.
 In experienced hands it multiplies good work.
-Alone it’s a liability.
-Someone still has to know what “right” looks like.
+Alone it is a liability.

-• Red flag:if you can’t tell whether the AI’s output is good, you can’t ship it to customers safely.
+• Red flag: if you can’t tell whether the output is good, you can’t ship it.

 We build with AI too.
 The difference is knowing when to trust it and when to override it.